 Further Information about Germany

-"Facts about Germany" is a reference book offering all sorts of up-to-date and reliable information about all aspects of modern life in Germany – be it business, culture, or politics.
-It has figures, facts, and interesting timelines.
+"Facts about Germany" is a reference offering all sorts of up-to-date and reliable information about all aspects of modern life in Germany – be it business, culture, or politics.
+It has facts, figures and interesting information.

 The Deutschland Portal is the central, non-commercial access to Germany on the Internet.
 It provides commented link lists in several languages, bundles the German Web offers of high-quality Internet portals and is the virtual international calling card for the Federal Republic of Germany.